zhani/chromium/README.md

 ![Logo](chrome/app/theme/chromium/product_logo_64.png) Chromium

-Chromium is an open-source browser project that aims to build a safer, faster, and more stable way for all users to experience the web.
+[Chromium](https://www.chromium.org) is an open-source browser project that aims to build a safer, faster, and more stable way for all users to experience the Web.

-The project's web site is https://www.chromium.org.

 Documentation in the source is rooted in [docs/README.md](docs/README.md).